thiagofsr97/APA/README.md

 - The parameters must be chosen as it follows:
   - 1st: "-sort".
-  - 2nd: "-s", "-i", "-q" or "-m" indicating Selection Sort, Insertion Sort, Quick Sort or Merge Sort, respectively.
+  - 2nd: "-s", "-i", "-q", "-m" or "-h" indicating Selection Sort, Insertion Sort, Quick Sort, Merge Sort or HeapSort, respectively.
   - 3rd: "-r", "-c" or "-f" indicating Random Selection, Chosen Selection or Reading From File Selection of numbers.
   - 4th(Optional): "Integer Number" indicating how many numbers you want to sort.
 In case you are reading from file ("-f" argument), the number of numbers inputed must be at the beginning of it.